Last updated on September 26th, 2019 at 02:41 pm

 14. Rearrange your furniture.

 16. Visit a lake, the ocean, a stream, a waterfall, or a fountain.
-Make a wish.
+While there, grab a rock, make a wish and toss it into the water.

 17. Draw your dream in the sand at the beach.